surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 **2.** Click on **+New connection**  button to start setting up the connection to database. in general, you specify the below mentioned fields:
 - **Name** Specify a name of the connection to define
 ## Different Dialects supported

-- **Database(dialect)** choose a appropriate dialect that matches your connection.at present Bi Plus is supporting following list of Database.Further to this we can also include the dialect as per the business requirement.
+- **Database(dialect)** choose a appropriate dialect that matches your connection. at present Bi Plus is supporting following list of Database.Further to this we can also include the dialect as per the business requirement.
    - MySQL
    - Oracle
    - MS SQL